 Updated information on Mississauga school rankings is now available which can help parents to determine the academic performance of their children’s schools.
-Two of the most frequently asked questions can be answered:
+Three of the most frequently asked questions can be answered:

 Q: What is the best elementary school in Mississauga?

 The Fraser Institute is a leading source for school rankings in Canada.
 They are an independent international research and educational organization, headquartered in Vancouver, B.C. and they use a specific set of measurements to gauge elementary, middle, and high school academic performance for Mississauga, and many other parts of Canada.

 The Fraser Institute compilation of Ontario School rankings provides specific data on how students in various schools rate against each other, using defined and specific methodologies.